nocturnaltungsten/crew-assistant/README.md

 ## 🤝 Contributing

-1. Fork the repository
+Honestly, this codebase needs a complete rewrite.
+But if you want to contribute:

-2. Create a feature branch
+1. Lower your expectations
-3. Make your changes
+2. Fork the repository
-4. Add tests for new functionality
+3. Try not to make it worse
-5. Ensure all tests pass
+4. Add tests (they probably won't pass)
-6. Submit a pull request
+5. Submit a PR and hope for the best

 ---